vmware-tanzu-experiments/vsphere-supervisor-for-kubernetes-conformance/README.md

 [This document](known-test-failures.md)
 is a more concise summary of which tests we fail and why.

-We run the Kubenretes conformance tests as part of our Supervisor build pipeline and will upload raw results to this repository for every release in the same format as the [CNCF conformance GitHub](https://github.com/cncf/k8s-conformance/blob/master/README.md).
+We run the Kubernetes conformance tests as part of our Supervisor build pipeline and will upload raw results to this repository for every release in the same format as the [CNCF conformance GitHub](https://github.com/cncf/k8s-conformance/blob/master/README.md).